microsoft/semantic-kernel/docs/decisions/0024-planner-telemetry-enhancement.md

 1. Does not create metrics and need additional works to aggregate results.
 2. Relying only on logs does not provide trace details.
 3. Logs are modified more frequently, which could lead an unstable implementation and require extra maintenance.
+4. Hooks only have access to limited function data.

 > Note: with distributed tracing already implemented in SK, developers can create custom telemetry within the hooks, which will be sent to the telemetry service once configured, as long as the information is available in the hooks.
-However, telemetry items created inside the hooks will not be correlated to the functions, as they are outside the scope of the functions.
+However, telemetry items created inside the hooks will not be correlated to the functions as parent-child relationships, since they are outside the scope of the functions.

 ### Distributed tracing

-Distributed tracing is a diagnostic technique that can localize failures and performance bottlenecks within distributed applications. .Net has native support to add distributed tracing in your libraries and .Net libraries are also instrumented to produce distributed tracing information automatically.
+Distributed tracing is a diagnostic technique that can localize failures and performance bottlenecks within distributed applications. .Net has native support to add distributed tracing in libraries and .Net libraries are also instrumented to produce distributed tracing information automatically.

 For more information, please refer to this document: [.Net distributed tracing](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/)